rajneesh304/obsidian-sync/AWS/EBS/EBS Snapshot.md

 - Make a backup of your EBS volume at a point in time.
-- Can copy snapshot across AZ or  r
+- Can copy snapshot across AZ or region.
+-